 All speakers have both the right to request that their work, images and/or any related material presented not be live-tweeted, live-blogged or otherwise publicly posted and the right to expect that their requests will be respected.

 Audio or video recordings of sessions should not be made or posted without express permission of all of the session’s participants (these permissions should be secured in advance through the session organizer or presider).
 Photographs should not be posted without the consent of the subjects therein.

-The congress hashtag is a representation of the conference online as much as it is a representation of those using it.
+The Congress hashtag is a representation of the conference online as much as it is a representation of those using it.
 Please remember that your comments are public and should be made in the same tone you would use in person: the medium in which professional activity is communicated doesn’t change its professional nature and is as important to scholars' professional reputation as their academic work.
-Inappropriate are vulgar or profane language and language that is threatening or that includes personal attacks.
+Language that is vulgar, profane, threatening, or that includes personal attacks is inappropriate

 Because live-tweeting can have the appearance of a direct transcript of spoken words, it is important to remember the potential for misappropriation (please attribute), misrepresentation (make sure your commentary is clearly identified as such), and misunderstanding (borne of removal of context); because Twitter is immediate and personal, it’s important to remember the potential for tone to be inaccurately communicated (or read).
 All powerful tools have the capability to injure, if mishandled.

 Expressing appreciation and sharing links to useful/related information contribute to the conversation and strengthen academic connections.
 Disagreements and difficult topics are as integral to an intellectual community as scholarly generosity and should be handled with the same professionalism and respect online as in face-to-face discussion.